scipy-conference/scipy_proceedings/papers/mike_pacer/scipy_first_draft.rst

 In the sprinkler Bayesian network in Figure :ref:`sprinkler` [#]_, there three discrete nodes that represent whether it *Rains* (yes or no), whether the *Sprinkler* is on (on or off) and whether the *Ground* is wet (wet or dry).
 The edges encode the fact that the rain listens to no one, that the rain can alter the probability of whether the sprinkler is on, and the rain and the sprinkler together determine how likely it is that the ground is wet.

-.. [#] This technically is not a well specified example of a Bayesian network, because while I have specified the states and their relations, I left open the potential interpretation of the parameters and how they relate to one another.
-I did so because it shows the limits of what is encoded knowing only the Bayes net structure while also showing the power of what is encoded knowing only the structure by computing both the conditional and marginal distributions.
+.. [#] This is not a well specified example of a Bayesian network, because while I have specified the states and their relations, I left open the potential interpretation of the parameters and how they relate to one another.
+I did so because it shows the limits and strengths of what is encoded knowing only the structure, computing both conditional and marginal distributions for all variables.

 Causal Bayesian Networks
 ------------------------

-Causal Bayesian networks are Bayesian networks that are given an interventional operation allowing for "graph surgery" by cutting nodes off from their parents[#]_.
+Causal Bayesian networks are Bayesian networks that are given an interventional operation allowing for "graph surgery" by cutting nodes off from their parents [#]_.
 Interventions are cases where a causal force is able to exogenously set the values of individual nodes, rendering intervened on nodes independent of their parents.

 .. [#] This is technically a more general definition than that given in :cite:`pearl2000` as in that case there is a specific semantic flavor given to interventions as they affect the probabilistic semantics of the variables within the network.
 This is related to his notion of a :code:`do`-operator which deterministically sets a node to a particular value.
 Because here we are considering a version of intervention that affects the *structure* of a set of graphs rather than an intervention's results on a specific parameterized graph, this greater specificity is unnecessary.